6th August 2021

 I need an implant fitting

-We are not currently able to fit any long acting reversible contraception’s (LARC) such as implants and coils and will initially prioritise those needing new/first LARC.
+We are now able to fit long acting reversible contraception (LARC) such as implants and coils and will initially prioritise those needing new/first LARC.
 Call us for advice on what to do if your implant or coil is due to expire soon.
-We may advise you to use a different method of contraception during the COVID 19 pandemic to protect you from an unplanned pregnancy.
+We may advise you to use a different method of contraception during the COVID-19 pandemic to protect you from an unplanned pregnancy.

 I am due my Depo/Sayana Press injection soon

 We are unable to issue continuation of depo injections and have limited stock of sayana press which we may be able to post repeat Sayana Press to you.
 Your GP may also be able to provide you with ongoing injections.
 If you are unable to attend a service we may be able to offer you a progesterone only pill to take during the COVID 19 pandemic and can switch you back to your preferred method once the pandemic restrictions have been lifted, alternatively condoms can be used until you are able to restart your preferred method.